 Gallatin is a tiny city located in the state of Texas.
 With a population of 340 people and just one neighborhood, Gallatin is the 982nd largest community in Texas.

-Gallatin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Gallatin’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small city, Gallatin does not have a public transit system used by locals to get to and from work.